Tips to Prepare Food in Advance for Parties

-Having appetizers ready to go ensures your guests have something to munch on as soon as they arrive.
+Having a few appetizers ready to go ensures your guests have something to munch on as soon as they arrive.
 Some appetizers work with your make-ahead food plan.
 Many of the options are served cold, but you can also prep hot appetizers and reheat them before guests arrive.

-Check out these make-ahead appetizer options:
+Check out these simple, make-ahead appetizer options:

 - Salsa: Serve up homemade salsa with your favorite brand of tortilla chips.
 You can make a variety of salsa types, including pico de gallo, mango salsa, avocado salsa and corn and black bean salsa.

 - Meatballs: Make up a batch of chicken sausage meatballs by removing Premio Hot and Spicy Chicken Sausages from their casings and adding them to a bread crumb mixture with egg, bread crumbs, parmesan cheese, milk and onion.
 Bake the meatballs for 20 minutes or until meatballs are cooked through to a minimum of 160° F. Add them to sauce before the party, and reheat them in a slow cooker for easy serving.